Best electric motorbikes 2021

 Electric motorcycles, like electric cars, don't need a gearbox, but the Horwin CR6 Pro has one.
 Why?
 Because many motorcyclists just love the feel of changing gear, and the idea is that a geared electric bike could tempt more of them than a 'twist 'n go' automatic.
 The CR6 is another 125cc-equivalent, with an 11kW motor producing over 300Nm of torque, giving a top speed of 65mph and a 0-37mph time of six seconds.

 The battery is a small 4kWh job, but the company still claims an 80-mile range in town.
 There's also a plain CR6 version with no gearbox, a milder 7.2kW motor, a top speed of 59mph and a claimed 93 miles of urban running.
 Both have lovely retro cafe racer styling and have just arrived in the UK.
-The CR6 costs around £6,000 and the Pro (probably available mid-2020) about £7,000.
+The CR6 costs £4,992 after the plug-in grant, but the Pro hasn't arrived yet.

 Electric Classic Cars, of Newtown, mid-Wales, does good business converting classic four-wheelers of the ’50s, ’60s and ’70s to electric power.
 Porsche 911s, Land Rovers, Minis and Lancias, you name it… and there's a 12-month waiting list.
 The Photon is its first motorcycle, but rather than a conversion, it's brand new, based on the venerable Royal Enfield Bullet, which is still made in India, looking very like the 1950s original.

 Out goes the 500cc single-cylinder engine, in goes a 10kWh battery pack, with electronics crammed into what used to be the Royal Enfield's fuel tank.
 Unusually, the motor is a hub unit mounted in the rear wheel, to allow more space for batteries, and is water-cooled.
 The Photon looks good and goes well, with a top speed of 70mph and a claimed range of around 80-100 miles.
-It’s a proper retro electro whose only drawback is the price.
+But Electric Classic Cars is so busy with car conversions that the whole project is on hold, but let's hope they find time to build some more.

 Now here's an oddity.
 Harley-Davidson is renowned for its conservatism, but so far it's the only major brand that actually makes an electric motorcycle.
 Worlds away from the company's traditional V-twin cruisers, the Livewire has a muscular look to it, which suits the badge.
 It's not the fastest, most powerful e-motorcycle on sale, but it can manage 0-60mph in three seconds, so it’s quick.